JANUARY 26, 2025

 Real-life examples:

-HSBC’s partnership with Finastra, which focused on offering a collaboratively crafted BaaS FX option that will empower banks to distribute digital financial products.
+HSBC’s partnership with Finastra focused on offering a collaboratively crafted BaaS FX option that will empower banks to distribute digital financial products.
 At the same time, Barclays, the British multinational bank, has embraced open banking by providing APIs that allow third-party developers to build new financial applications and services.

 #2 Mobile-First Banking Practices

-The shift towards mobile-first banking practices is a response to the growing demand for banking services that are accessible and convenient.
-The next one of the trends in consumer banking involves prioritizing mobile platforms, allowing customers to perform a wide range of banking transactions directly from their smartphones.
-Statistics reveal that 74.1% of banked households whose reference person was between 15 and 24 year old were using mobile banking as their primary method to access bank accounts
+The shift towards mobile-first banking practices is a response to the growing demand for accessible and convenient banking services.
+The next trend in consumer banking involves prioritizing mobile platforms, allowing customers to perform a wide range of banking transactions directly from their smartphones.
+Statistics reveal that 74.1% of banked households whose reference person was between 15 and 24 years old were using mobile banking as their primary method to access bank accounts.

 Key directions of the trend: